statengeneraal/laws-markdown/ministeriele-regeling/regeling/amateurbouwluchtvaartuigen/BWBR0013494/README.md

 a) veranderingen in/aan de landingslichten;

-b) veranderingen in/aan de torque-links,
+b) veranderingen in/aan de torquelinks,

 c) veranderingen in/aan de wielassen,